Reviewed by: HU Medical Review Board | Last reviewed: April 2023

 The intensity of the signals can be adjusted if you feel discomfort.
 It should only be placed on the forehead.
 Do not use Cefaly on the neck, chest, or other areas of the body.2

-Because using Cefaly may cause drowsiness, you should not use it while driving or any other activity during which falling asleep is dangerous.2
+Because using Cefaly may cause drowsiness, you should not use it while driving or any other activity during which falling asleep is dangerous.
+Since it may cause drowsiness, Cefaly may be used in the evening as part of a relaxing wind-down routine.2

 Cefaly’s electrodes must be changed on a regular basis.
 The device comes with directions, and cleaning and storage instructions.
 You should not get Cefaly wet.2